cristian-azocar/weather-app/README.md

 - ✅ Create a health endpoint.
 - ⬜️ Add `Husky`.
 - ✅ Create a welcome dialog.
-- ⬜️ Move API Key to `.env.local` file and delete it from `docker-compose`.
+- ✅ Move API key to `.env` file and delete it from `docker-compose`.
 - ✅ Add deployment of backend in `Github Actions`.
 - ⬜️ Display text in english and spanish.
 - ⬜️ Add `app-module-path`.